maist98/Storytelling-w-Data-Fork/Final Project Part III.md

 I also reworked my Pittsburgh vs Other Cities charts as suggested by my interviewees, where I flipped the chart to go from highest to lowest and reworked the ratio into something that is easier for the audience to contextualize.

-Lastly, I also took note of how long my project was for a 1-minute presentation, so I pinpointed specific charts and ideas that I wanted to get across and bookmarked them on Shorthand.
+I also took note of how long my project was for a 1-minute presentation, so I pinpointed specific charts and ideas that I wanted to get across and bookmarked them on Shorthand.
 This was an offside remark by two of my three interviewees who were concerned that there was too much in the project for an elevator pitch.

+Lastly, after the presentation (as discussed later), I changed the font of some of the text.

 ## Reflection